pydoit/doit/doc/stories.rst

 results without missing a step.

 I tried to do this with `Make` first.
-`Make` just wasn't made to do what I want.
+`Make` just was not made to do what I want.
 Also, my lab's software has python bindings, so my entire workflow can be in python.
 Also, the ability to script anything directly into the workflow is